imjoy-team/ImJoy/docs/docs/development.md

 # Development and deployment of your plugin

-## Development
-* **JavaScript plugin**: you can use the [chrome development tool](https://developers.google.com/web/tools/chrome-devtools).
-* **Python plugin**: you can use your IDE of choice (Spyder, PyCharm,...) and then wrap the code as a Python module.
-You can directly import this code by runnning `python -m imjoy` in the directory with your modules.

-## Deployment

-### Plugins without new dependencies
-If the pluging does not depend on libraries or module written by yourself, you can just uploade the html file of your plugin to a Github repository.
-To share with other, you can copy the link pointing to the `raw` file (this links to the unprocessed versions of the file).
-This url can then be used to install the plugin oin ImJoy: press the `+ Plugins` button and add the the url in the field `Install plugin from url`.

-If you want to contribute your plugin to the ImJoy central plugin repository, so users can directly install from the plugin store shown on ImJoy.io, you need to send a pull request to the repository.
-More details about that: [ImJoy-Plugins repository].

-### Plugins with dependencies
-If your plugin depends on non-standard libraries and modules, and you have to provid them with your plugin.
-You can upload those libraries and modules to a [gist](https://gist.github.com/), a GitHub repository, or Dropbox  and link them in the plugin code.

- * for JavaScript plugins with extra dependencies, you need to create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with other javascript files.
-In the plugin file, you can use `importScripts(url_to_your_js_file)` function to use this libraries.
-However, due to a restriction of Github, you can't use the url of github directly, you need to copy the url of your javascript file, and convert it with [RawGit](https://rawgit.com/).
- * for Python plugins with extra dependencies, you need to create a `setup.py` file to wrap the plugin as a pip module, create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with your python modules.
-Now add the github link to `requirements` in `<config>` of your plugin.
-The github link should be formated to something like: `git+https://github.com/oeway/ImJoy-Python#egg=imjoy`, you can test with the `pip install ...` command to see if you can install your module.

-The plugin store shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).

-In order to deploy your plugin to the plugin store, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
-Once the pull request being accepted, the user will be able to install your plugin from the plugin store.

-### Install plugins from url
+## Install plugins from url
+You can host ImJoy plugin file (extension: `*.imjoy.html`) on Gist or GitHub.
+You can then install the plugin from an url pointing to this file.
+The base url is `http://imjoy.io/#/app?`, followed by the url parameter `plugin` set to the **raw** file url of your ImJoy plugin file.
+For example: `http://imjoy.io/#/app?plugin=https://raw.githubusercontent.com/oeway/ImJoy-Plugins/master/repository/imageWindow.imjoy.html`.

+When **opening such an url**, the ImJoy plugin management dialog will be shown which proposes to install the specified plugin.
+The user has to simply confirm by clicking `Install`.

-You can install a plugin from an url which point to a ImJoy plugin file (extension: `*.imjoy.html`).In order to do that, you can construct an url by setting `plugin` to the **raw** file url of your image plugin file from Github, for example: `http://imjoy.io/#/app?plugin=https://raw.githubusercontent.com/oeway/ImJoy-Plugins/master/repository/imageWindow.imjoy.html`.
-You may need to encode all the strings into url, the easiest way to make it right is to write directly in the address bar of your browser and then use the url copied from the address bar.
-For example the previous url will become: `http://imjoy.io/#/app?plugin=https%3A%2F%2Fraw.githubusercontent.com%2Foeway%2FImJoy-Plugins%2Fmaster%2Frepository%2FimageWindow.imjoy.html`.
+You may need to encode all the strings into url, the easiest way to achieve this is copy the url as constructed above in the address bar of your browser and use the url after the web interface has been shown.
+For example, the previous url will become: `http://imjoy.io/#/app?plugin=https%3A%2F%2Fraw.githubusercontent.com%2Foeway%2FImJoy-Plugins%2Fmaster%2Frepository%2FimageWindow.imjoy.html`.

+### Installing plugins with tags
-For installing a plugin with predefined tag, you can use `#` to append the tag, for example, you can add `#dev` to tell ImJoy to install with the `dev` tag from the plugin.
+To installing a plugin with predefined tag, you can use `#` to append the tag.
+For example, you can add `#dev` to tell ImJoy to install with the `dev` tag from the plugin.

-When open such an url, a plugin management dialog will be shown which allow the user to click `Install`.

 #### Supported url parameters